ramithaJHU/WearableHMRproject/README.md

 13. Change Variable names to represent these are Summarized by adding "AVG" prefix
 14. Write tidy and Summarized data to a file

-Tidy data and Summarized tidy data were saved two files named "Tidy_Data.csv" and "Tidy_Data_Summary.csv" respectively and uploaded for reference.
+Tidy data and Summarized tidy data were saved two files named "Tidy_Data.txt" and "Tidy_Data_Summary.txt" respectively and uploaded for reference.